randybias/cloudscaling.com/blog/cloud-computing/_posts/2013-03-04-vmware-vs-amazon-round-two-fight-vmw-conceding-impotence.markdown

 Two and a half years ago I wrote about the inevitable throwdown between VMware and Amazon Web Services (AWS), but recently VMware’s senior leadership appeared to [outright admit defeat](http://www.crn.com/news/cloud/240149626/vmware-top-execs-lash-out-at-amazon-public-cloud.htm).
 The message to VMware’s partners was simple:

-<blockquote>"We want to own corporate workload," said Pat Gelsinger, VMware’s CEO.
+"We want to own corporate workload," said Pat Gelsinger, VMware’s CEO.
 "We all lose if they end up in these commodity public clouds.”
 >
 > </blockquote>